lucagavril0307/3DPole/README.md

 The color green that you can see everywhere is not random at all.
 Well, I mean it is random as the filament was a random color, I printed some parts for testing and I thought it looked good with the black.
 I ended up using 2 kg of this filament since it is high quality and I needed lots of parts.
 The gray is ABS and it is used due to its high heat resistance.

 Otherwise, I don’t have much to say about the design, there are cool design chives and other things, but you’ll have to find them on your own.

+# Software

+The Printer runs Marlin 2.1.x bugfix suited for my printer.
+Changes have been made to Config_adv.h and Config.h (as with any normal printer) .
+Marlin Developing Team holds the right to this software, I've just developed a branch of it to suit my needs.
+Most of the code has comments made by the Marlin team but